ricardo-quinones/Minesweeper/README.md

 Minesweeper
 ===========

-This is a throwback to my youth, my homage to a classic: Minesweeper!
+This is a throwback to my youth, an homage to a classic: Minesweeper!

 ##Features
 * multiple games